-The student services coordinator is the principal student advisor for the MACHM and the DACHM programs.
+The Academic Coordinator is the principal student advisor for the MACHM and the DACHM programs.
 The dean of academic affairs and program director are also available to assist students.
 Advising includes academic and nonacademic matters.
 The international student advisor is available to assist students who need help with visas, work permits, housing, or transportation.